The School of Education welcomes graduate applications from international students who have completed a four-year degree or its equivalent.

 On-campus housing is available on a limited basis for unmarried international graduate students.
 For more information, please visit housing for international students.

 International students are not eligible for any state or federal financial aid.
-Institutional aid is available on a very limited basis to international students after their first year of study.
+Institutional aid is available on a very limited basis and is generally awarded according to academic merit.

 Illinois Public Act 85-1315 requires that all students born on or after January 1, 1957, entering universities must present proof of immunity to measles, mumps, rubella, diphtheria and tetanus.
 This requirement applies to international applicants.
 A medical health report form will be sent with the certificate of eligibility.